Tech's banged up offensive line getting a workout

-The 2014 Atlantic Coast Conference Coach of the Year, Paul Johnson has led Georgia Tech to five bowl games and two ACC Championship Game appearances while breaking records with his spread option offense, enters his sixth year with the Yellow Jackets and his 17th year overall as a head coach, recently agreed to a contract extension through the 2020 season.
+The 2014 Atlantic Coast Conference Coach of the Year, Paul Johnson has led Georgia Tech to six consecutive bowl games and to two ACC Championship Game appearances while breaking records with his spread option offense, enters his seventh year with the Yellow Jackets and his 18th year overall as a head coach, recently agreed to a contract extension through the 2020 season.

-The only person ever named ACC Coach of the Year in his first two seasons in the league, Johnson has compiled a record of 40-26 in five seasons on the Flats.
-Johnson won more games in his first five seasons than any coach in Georgia Tech history.
-Over the last five seasons combined, only Virginia Tech has won more ACC games than Johnson's Yellow Jackets.
+The only person ever named ACC Coach of the Year in his first two seasons in the league, Johnson has compiled a record of 47-32 in six seasons on the Flats.
+Johnson won more games in his first six seasons than any coach in Georgia Tech history, which includes legendary John Heisman.

-In 15 years overall as a head coach, with previous stops at Georgia Southern and Navy, Johnson owns a career record of 147-65.
-Only 13 active FBS coaches have won more games and only 12 coaches have won at a higher percentage.
+In 17 years overall as a head coach, with previous stops at Georgia Southern and Navy, Johnson owns a career record of 154-71.
+Among active FBS coaches, Johnson ranks 12th in career victories and 12th in winning percentage (.684).

-What Johnson has accomplished at Georgia Tech has been remarkable:
+What Johnson has accomplished at Georgia Tech is remarkable: